Managing Your Grant

-If you have received a federally funded grant, Time & Effort reports will need to be completed by all personnel working on the grant.
-Faculty, staff members, and students are required to complete a report once per semester.
-Please find the required forms linked below, which include instructions and a Q&A document.
+For federal grants, Time & Effort reports are required for all personnel working on the grant.
+Faculty, staff, and students are required to complete a report once per semester.

 Submitting Grant Reports

-Most grants require reporting at certain intervals.
+Most grants require reporting at specified intervals.
 You will need to be aware of your grant reporting due dates.
-You will be responsible for writing all technical and progress reports and submitting them timely.
-The Finance Office will provide the required financial reports that are needed to accompany your reports.
-Contact Steve Timm @ firstname.lastname@example.org 30 days in advance, so the finance reports can be prepared within deadlines.
+You will be responsible for writing and submitting all technical and progress reports.
+The Finance Office will provide required financial reports.
+Contact Steve Timm (email@example.com) 30 days in advance, so the finance reports can be prepared within deadlines.

 Requesting Grant Award Changes

 A Prior Approval Form must be completed before your grant can be revised.
 The Prior Approval Form is required for no-cost extensions, budget revisions, additions of sub-awards, pre-award costs, and reductions in the time and effort of key personnel.
 Once completed, the form should be sent to the Office of Sponsored and Student Research.
 OSSR will review and approve your change.
 The form will then be sent to Finance to submit to the sponsor.

 Closing Out the Grant